-- Vacuum Sealer Seal-A-Meal makes a great low-cost vacuum sealer that work perfectly with the quart-sized mylar bags that youâ€™ll want to use.
+- Vacuum Sealer.
+Seal-A-Meal makes a great low-cost vacuum sealer that works perfectly with the quart-sized Mylar bags that you’ll want to use.
 It’s reliable, uses a one-touch operation that’s completely foolproof, and works well with Mylar.

-- Desiccant Youâ€™ll want to use a desiccant if you plan on storing your dried meals long-term.
-Silica gel is nontoxic, although the best option is an oxygen absorber that does double duty by keeping your food fresh as well as dry.
-The mylar bags we recommended above come with a free package of these oxygen absorbers.
+- Desiccant.
+You’ll want to use a desiccant if you plan on storing your dried meals long-term.
+Silica gel is non-toxic, although the best option is an oxygen absorber that does double duty by keeping your food fresh as well as dry.
+The Mylar bags we recommended above come with a free package of these oxygen absorbers.

 What Can I Dry?

 In short, you can dry nearly anything.
-Some foods aren’t as straightforward as others, but there are techniques that make a surprising number of foods possible to dry.
+Some foods aren’t as straightforward as others, but some techniques make a surprising number of foods possible to dry.
 In general, try to cut your food into thin, uniform slices and don’t pile them up on the tray.

 Refried beans, hummus, greek yogurt, mashed potatoes, and other thick, pasty foods can be dried in the same way that some people make fruit leather.
 Spread out squares of parchment paper on your dehydrator trays and put a dollop in the center of each.

 Some foods, like tomatoes, carrots, celery, and bell peppers can be powdered after they’ve been dehydrated.
-Dried, powdered vegetables make excellent soup and sauce bases, and can really add a lot of flavor to a recipe.
+Dried, powdered vegetables make excellent soup and sauce bases and can really add a lot of flavor to a recipe.

-You can see, that with a little bit of creativity, it’s possible to do a lot more than just make the apple and banana chips that most of us are familiar with.
+You can see that with a little bit of creativity, it’s possible to do a lot more than just make the apple and banana chips that most of us are familiar with.
 Although more people are familiar with canning, drying your fruits and vegetables can be an excellent way to preserve your harvest and turn bushels of fresh produce into hundreds of convenient, fast meals.

 A Few Great Meal Ideas